learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 There are three options you can choose from:

-1. **Externally provisioned** — you can create the managed resource on your cloud provider and store the details such as connection detail, username and password in Kubernetes.
+1. **Externally provisioned** — you can create the managed resource on your cloud provider and store the details such as connection detail, username and password in Kubernetes as secrets.
 1. **Internally provisioned using Custom Resource Definitions (CRDs)** — You can map the managed resources to Kubernetes objects and have a component that creates the resources on the cloud provider.
 1. **Internally provisioned using infrastructure as code (IaC)** — You can script creating the resources.
 The script is stored and executed in the cluster.